FIRST PUBLISHED ON PATHEOS IN THE CARTOMANCER COLUMN

-Now also chapter 2 in the forthcoming book, The Power of the Pips, due to appear in September 2017.
+Now also chapter 2 in the forthcoming book, The Power of the Pips, due to appear in early 2018.
 Stay tuned.

 One of the questions that I often get in teaching cartomancy pertains to how we distinguish between the court cards.
 Who is who on the table, when the court cards show up?

 I read the cards according to the function that I see each card embodies, whether I look at trumps, pip cards, or the court cards.

 The suits are stylized ideas of our natural laws, as these interact with our way of coping with them.

 — The wind is too strong?
 Well, build a house.

 Can we think of trees, in their stylized form as batons on the cards, as having an association to the idea of building, chopping wood and all that Zen-like attitude towards routine work that would be a good idea for us all to have, lest we should succumb to too much pressure?
 Indeed, we can think of the primary meaning of batons as ‘work’.

 They tend to grow tall in the air.
 The wind has a funny sound through the trees and their crowns.

 — Would it make sense to associate the trees with air, then?